Rasool-Nadaf/Interview_Preparation/Optionals_README.md

 ---

 ## 30️⃣ When to use Implicitly Unwrapped Optionals?
-Used when variable definitely gets a value later (like IBOutlet).
+**Definition:** Use them when a variable will definitely have a value after initialization (commonly in IBOutlets).

 ---

 ## 31️⃣ Common Mistakes
+**Definition:** Frequent developer errors with Optionals.
 - Force unwrapping nil
 - Forgetting to unwrap
 - Misusing `!`